Altinayemre/Account_Management_System/README.md

 POST /v1/customer - creates a new customer
 ```

-JUnit test coverage is 100% as well as integration tests are available.
+JUnit test coverage is 100% are available.

 ### Tech Stack